Lice Policy and Treatment/Prevention Plan

 *Please be aware!
 Having your pediatrician check for lice prior to arrival at camp is NOT always a guarantee, as there can be a 3 to 7 day period of gestation during which the nits are invisible.

-Additionally, upon registering your daughter, all parents initialed this statement:
+Additionally, upon registering your camper, all parents initialed this statement:

 Step 2: Prevention Before Camp